gekim0519/Fitbit-Analysis/README.md

 coefficient calculated as 0.096, had a p-value of 0.2785.
 At significance level of 5%, we do not reject the null hypothesis and can conclude that there is not significant correlation between delivery date and median steps per day.
-I

 **Discussion**